Edinburgh in Autumn: 30 Things to Do this Fall

 24. Black History Month

-Black History Month takes place in October in the UK with in-person and virtual events based around Edinburgh kicking off during the first week.
+Black History Month takes place in October in the UK, and in-person and virtual events based around Edinburgh kick off during the first week.

 Events include talks, music, comedy and dance.

-A a series of lectures and debates can be attended at The University of Edinburgh and the Black liberation flag will fly at Old College.
+A series of lectures and debates can be attended at the University of Edinburgh, and the Black Liberation flag will fly at Old College.

-Of course you don’t have to wait until the month of October to learn more about Edinburgh’s Black history.
+Of course, you don’t have to wait until October to learn more about Edinburgh’s Black history.

-Lisa Williams, founder of the Edinburgh Caribbean Association and Honorary Fellow in the department of History, Classics and Archaeology at the University of Edinburgh discusses the links between Scotland, Africa and Caribbean during this 2-hour walking tour.
+Lisa Williams, founder of the Edinburgh Caribbean Association and Honorary Fellow in the Department of History, Classics, and Archaeology at the University of Edinburgh, discusses the links between Scotland, Africa, and the Caribbean during this two-hour walking tour.

 25. Oktoberfest

-A number of venues hop on the hops for the international event, Oktoberfest in October.
+Several venues hop on the hops for the international event, Oktoberfest, in October.

-Brewhemia, the pitt (Leith beer garden) and a pop up tent at Princes Street Garden to name but a few.
+Brewhemia and a pop-up tent at Princes Street Garden, to name but a few.

-So look out your Lederhosen and get ready for some Bavarian food, drink and music.
+So look out your Lederhosen and get ready for Bavarian food, drink and music.

 26. Samhuinn Fire Festival

-Samhuinn Fire Festival celebrates the transition from summer to winter with an evening of fire-play, drumming, and immersive performance at Calton Hill on the 31st October.
+Samhuinn Fire Festival celebrates the transition from summer to winter with an evening of fire play, drumming, and immersive performance at Calton Hill on October 31st.

 Days Trip From Edinburgh in Autumn

-While Edinburgh is a lovely location to spend time in this autumn there are day trips close to the city which are undoubtedly the best way to see the best foliage in Scotland.
+While Edinburgh is a lovely location to spend time this autumn, day trips close to the city are undoubtedly the best way to see the best foliage in Scotland.

 27. House of Binns, Near Linlithgow